The Dark Side of Comedy

 The Dark Side of Comedy and its connection with Depression.There have been studies trying to quantify where the psychology and magic come from.

-Many of our behaviors are driven by our desire to achieve a particular level of status relative to those around us.
-People are continually raising and lowering their status in conversation through body language and words.
+Many of our behaviors are driven by our desire to achieve a particular status relative to those around us.
+People continually raise and lower their status in conversation through body language and words.
 Say yes to more and stop blocking the opportunities that come your way.

 The Psychology of Improv - Zach and Amadeus